 Infertility can be a result of malefactors (the man) or female factors (the woman).

-MALE CAUSES: This has to do with issues of the sperm.
+MALE CAUSES: This has to do with issues with sperm.
 Remember we said the sperm has to be okay (in both number & quality) for pregnancy to occur.
 These possible problems with sperm are:

 - Abnormal Sperm Production: This can be a result of health problems like Diabetes, infections such as gonorrhea, chlamydia, HIV, and genetic defects.
 This produces sperms that are not viable (good).
 Overexposure to certain chemicals, cigarettes, marijuana smoking, excessive alcohol intake, etc can affect sperm production.
 Hence, where a man works is very important.
 You need to stop these if you really want to try to make that baby.
 Long-distance driving also affects sperm production, due to the heat from the seat (where the car engine is beneath).

-- Problems With Delivery Of Sperms: This includes sexual issues like premature ejaculation, erectile dysfunction, genetic problems, blockage in the testes that would cause difficulties delivering sperms that would make babies in a woman.
+- Problems With Delivery Of Sperms: This includes sexual issues like premature ejaculation, erectile dysfunction, genetic problems, and blockage in the testes that would cause difficulties delivering sperm that would make babies in a woman.